Madbud-lab/Wireless_ML_Projects/README.md

 - Neural network training and evaluation
 - Model saving & reusability

-## 📌 To Do Next (Optional Ideas)

-- Try different modulation (e.g., BPSK, 16-QAM)
-- Compare with traditional channel estimation (e.g., LS or MMSE)
-- Try other ML models (Random Forest, SVM)
-- Tune hyperparameters (layers, neurons, batch size, etc.)

 ## 🙌 Credits

 This project was developed as a part of independent learning in digital communications and machine learning with guidance from educational resources and support from ChatGPT for conceptual clarity and coding assistance.
-Gratitude to the open-source community and the developers behind NumPy, scikit-learn, TensorFlow/Keras, and Matplotlib.
+Gratitude to the open-source community and the developers behind NumPy, Scikit-Learn, TensorFlow/Keras, and Matplotlib.